JMS55/botnet/README.md

 Fork the [example bot](example_bot) to get started.

 ## Usage
-Currently, the server is hardcoded to run a single instance of the example bot.
+Currently, the server is hardcoded to run a several instances of the example bot.

 To run the server with logs enabled, first compile the example bot: